ruthubasappa27/SCZ_mQTL_eQTL_Colocalisation_Pipeline/README.md

   --thread-num 4
 ```

+**eQTL**, custom BESD files were constructed via the `--eqtl-flist` flag (see `05b_SMR_analysis_eqtl/eqtl_flist.txt`), using an instrument significance threshold of 1×10⁻⁴ to maximise instrument availability given the smaller eQTL sample size (n=120).
+SMR/HEIDI results are treated as orthogonal supporting evidence rather than a primary inclusion criterion.

 The Hannon fetal brain mQTL BESD file uses chr:bp SNP identifiers rather than rsIDs.
 GWAS summary statistics and the LD reference panel were converted from rsID to chr:bp format before SMR analysis to ensure consistent SNP matching.

 ## Notes